kristrev/kristrev.github.io/_posts/2016-07-21-making-the-zte-mf910-play-nice.md

 In the [MONROE EU project](https://www.monroe-project.eu/), which is going to develop a platform for measuring mobile broadband in Europe, they have selected the MF910 as their main modem for use by experimenters.
-Each measurement node will be multihomed and equipped with several modems, WAN port, etc. My company, [Celerway](http://celerway.com/), is one of the partners in the project and we were tasked with taking a closer look at the modem and make it work properly.
+Each measurement node will be multihomed and equipped with multiple modems, a WIFI card, etc..
+My company, [Celerway](http://celerway.com/), is one of the partners in the project and we were tasked with taking a closer look at the modem and make it work properly.
 Turned out we had our work cut out for us, the MF910 has some ... interesting stability issues and quirks.

 ### Improving stability